poirier/cheat/vue.rst

   Using a computed property with a setter handles this nicely.

 .. note:: Wouldn't it be nice if Vue did "the right thing" in this case?
-    But I guess it can't know that, say, a Javscript object string is a property of something else that is reactive.
+    But I guess it can't know that, say, a Javascript object string is a property of something else that is reactive.

 * ``v-model`` can refer to properties inside a computed property